19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (b) any sums which, pursuant to section 13(3), were expended by the Director in meeting out-of-pocket expenses or were advanced by the Director for that purpose.

-(6) Where the costs of the Director or the solicitor who acted for the aided person ordered to be paid under subsection (1) or (3) include any of the fees, charges or sums referred to in subsection (5), then if any amount is recovered by the Director in respect of such costs, the same shall be applied in the first instance in or towards the satisfaction of such fees, charges or sums.
+(6) Where the costs of the Director or the solicitor who acted for the aided person ordered to be paid under subsection (1) include any of the fees, charges or sums referred to in subsection (5), then if any amount is recovered by the Director in respect of such costs, the same shall be applied in the first instance in or towards the satisfaction of such fees, charges or sums.

+[Act 50 of 2018 wef 31/05/2019]

 ### Legal aid not to discontinue without leave